Elie-A-98/yeager-dapp/README.md

 ### 4.1 Assumptions

-**Please note that I am aware that this project is over engineered and If it was a real project I would have done things much simpler and faster.**
+**I am aware that this project is over engineered and If it was a real project I would have done things much simpler and faster.**

 But I assumed that I have the flexibility to showcase my skills and demonstrate my ability to build from the ground up.